 Cooperation for a long-term purpose

-The working team for the Tamil project at Lokalhistoriewiki.no is planning to arrange a wiki workshop once a month.
-The working team has created a platform for self-documentation of the Tamil Diaspora in Norway.
+Through the Tamil project at Lokalhistoriewiki.no, the working group has developed a platform for self-documentation of the Tamil diaspora in Norway.
 The team is humbly requesting the Tamil society and the Tamil organizations in Norway, which have an organisational authority to cooperate to arrange:

 - information meeting about the wiki project with their board (virtual meeting 30 min-1 hour)